How do Phone Screens Work?

 Touchscreens are not pressure sensitive, but they require a certain contact area before they register a touch.
 If you touch the screen very lightly it may not register until you push harder, or form a larger contact area.
 On the other hand, if you’re pushing too hard, and forming too big of a contact area, this is known as fat-finger syndrome.
 Try again with less force and with more precision.
 Often this contact area is offset and you learn to compensate by pressing what seems to the edge of a key instead of directly over it.

 Another problem is “ghosting” or “falsing” the touchscreen.
-This occurs when there are water droplets on the screen that register capacitance and create a touch point.
+This occurs when there are water droplets on the screen that registers capacitance and create a touch point.
 Sometimes if there is a dead spot in the conductive grid, the screen will misread contact in that area.
 Older devices used to require frequent recalibration to realign the touch points, but this is almost never an issue with today’s devices.

 A gripe about capacitive touch is that it does not work with a gloved hand.
-This is because the glove acts like an insulator keeping your (conductive) finger from the glass.
+This is because the glove acts as an insulator keeping your (conductive) finger from the glass.
 Many companies make special gloves that have conductive fibers woven into the finger areas, thereby transferring your finger capacitance to the screen.
 Some manufacturers have compensated for this issue by giving devices an “increased sensitivity” mode.
 This mode increases capacitance sensitivity and allows users to use their phone with thin gloves.

-Replacing the lens/touchscreen is a bit more complicated and expensive today than it used to be, because current phones laminate the LCD display to the lens and touchscreen.
+Phone Screen Replacements or Replacing the lens/touchscreen is a bit more complicated and expensive today than it used to be, because current phones laminate the LCD display to the lens and touchscreen.
 If the lens is cracked but the conductors are still intact, all you would need is a glass repair.
 But if the conductors or any other important mechanism of the display breaks, the whole thing must be replaced.

 The future of touchscreens is “gesturing” and some newer phones already have it.
 “Gesturing” is when your phone can respond to a hand waved over the screen without actually touching it.
 Infrared (IR) sensors located on the display perimeter make this possible but it is only able to collect limited information.
 While the possibilities with “gesturing” will probably grow, it is doubtful that it would ever replace a touchscreen completely.